BAKER, Mark Raphael

 Linton Besser, Australia, is a multi-award-winning investigative reporter whose work has exposed corruption in the public service, the police and at the highest levels of Australia’s business community.
 His journalism has appeared in print in The Sydney Morning Herald, The Age, The Bulletin, and he has also worked at Channel Nine, a national commercial television station.
 In 2013, he took a position as an investigative reporter for Australia’s public broadcaster, the ABC.
 Twitter: @lb_online

-- He Who Must Be Obeid: The Untold Story (Vintage Australia, 2014)
+- He Who Must Be Obeid: The Untold Story with Kate McClymont (Vintage Australia, 2014)

 Leonie Binge grew up in the western suburbs of Sydney in a typical middle-class family.
 After listening to tales of her mother and aunt growing up in an orphanage during the Depression and how their older sister tracked them down, determined to find and care for them, Leonie promised she would one day write their story.
 This became the memoir Nellie’s Vow, published by Arbon.
 Leonie, a teacher, lives in Melbourne with her husband and three children.